dberndt-usf/ABM-Ldgr/README.md

 A single file is available here in the repository for use in any Python project.
 Simply download the <b>abm-ldgr.py</b> file and import as "from abm-ldgr import *" to use the clases to instantiate accounts, group them as ledgers and create balance sheets.

+The <b>ABM-Ldgr.py</b> toolkit is in use on several on-going projects.
+New features and refinements are underway for future versions.

 # Acknowledgements

 Coordinator: Don Berndt (<a href="mailto:dberndt@usf.edu">dberndt@usf.edu</a>)